shovansarkarece/javascript/oops/constructor.md

 class Son extends Father{
 }
-new Father("This is constructor parameter from Father") new Son("This is constructor parameter from Father")
+new Father("This is constructor parameter from Father") new Son("This is constructor parameter from Son")
 ```
 # Example-4(Parameterized Constructor)
 ```